hadees/awesome_o/README.md

 The `Cart` object also has some handy methods that you should be aware of:

-- `add_item(data)` - which is the life blood of Cartman.
+- `add_item(data)` - which is the life blood of AwesomeO.
 This method takes a hash of data you would like to store with the item.
 Here's a few suggestions of keys you may want in your hash:
   - `:id` - (*required*) to store the ID of the model you're adding
   - `:type` - (*required*) to store the class of the model you're adding.
   - `:unit_cost` - This field is required if you want to take advantage of the `Item#cost` method, and the `Cart#total` method.